vishvAsa/notes/misc/chambers/wood-stove.md

 ## Chimneys
 - The addition of chimneys, in all cases, reduces smoke pollution.
 It also increases combustion efficiency due to the chimney effect - more effectively pulling fresh air.
+- Chimney effect - height of the chimney is directly proportional to the pressure with which cold air gets sucked in.